C0ldSn4p/reddit_api_scripts/README.md

 ## Active user test

 Sort a list of users into active, old, dead and active but empty with regards to a cutoff timestamp.

+## Usernotes Manipulation

+Decode usernotes into readbale format and allow to purge users from it.